This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-For an average person, a diet might consist of cereal for breakfast, sandwich for lunch, meat and vegetables for dinner. with processed, convenience foods in between meals.
+For an average person, a diet might consist of cereal for breakfast, a sandwich for lunch, meat, and vegetables for dinner with processed, convenience foods in between meals.

 For these people, any diet that restricts carbohydrates will be considered low carb.

 The main difference in a ketogenic diet is the protein intake, whereby it is restricted when compared to typical low carb dieting.

 Here’s an insight into low carb, LCHF, and ketogenic diets to help you choose which is best for you.

 A ketogenic diet compared to a low carb diet can be very confusing to some since it needs changes to carbs, fats, and proteins.

 If you have failed or never tried a low carb diet, then it’s safe to say keto dieting isn’t going to work long term.

 Tracking macros is an essential component as the ratios need to be far more precise.

 A ketogenic diet is a high-fat, extremely low-carbohydrate, moderate-protein approach.
 It typically consists of 75% fat, 5% carbs, and 20% protein.